AnthonySarmiento1/SOCDefenseLab/README.md

    <p align="center">
    Now Create an <a href="https://app.limacharlie.io/signup"> LimaCharlie account</a> on your Host machine or another VM.
-After that create an organization using the "Extended Detection & Response Standard" Template.
+Create an organization using the "Extended Detection & Response Standard" Template.
 Once the organization is created add a sensor to your Windows 11 VM using the "x86-64.exe" architecture.

  In your Windows VM, open an Administrative PowerShell prompt and paste the following commands:
   <br />